What is The Difference Between Product Manager and Project Manager?

 Whether intended or not, behind every successful project are good product management skills helping to navigate the project to success.

-If you’re unable to perform the task effectively or lack the ability and experience, then induct a product manager within your team or hire one externally and provide them with the support and resources to be able to make difficult decisions that can ultimately make or break the success of your project.
+If you’re unable to perform the task effectively or lack the necessary experience, consider bringing a product manager onto your team.
+Alternatively, you can hire one externally to fill the role.
+Provide them with the necessary support and resources to make informed decisions.
+These decisions can ultimately determine the success or failure of your project.

-At Cubix, we not only associate a product manager along with a project manager for every project, but our clientele work with product managers from the very beginning.
-Thus, allowing every project to be conceptualized with a strategist before the project kicks off, and then undergoing numerous discovery workshops before jumping into development, to ensure the product has everything it needs for an initial roll out.
+At Cubix, we assign both a product manager and a project manager to every project.
+Our clients also work closely with the product manager from the very beginning.
+This approach allows each project to be conceptualized with a strategist before it kicks off.
+It then undergoes multiple discovery workshops to ensure the product is fully prepared for the initial rollout.

 author